NHSDigital/bcss-playwright/docs/utility-guides/BatchProcessing.md

   - Type: `str`
   - This is the description of the batch.
 For example: **Pre-invitation (FIT)** or **Post-investigation Appointment NOT Required**
 - `latest_event_status`:
-  - Type: `str | list[str] | None`
+  - Type: `str | list[str] |`
   - This is the status or list of statuses the subject(s) will get updated to after the batch has been processed.
 It is used to check that the subject(s) have been updated to the correct status after a batch has been printed.
-If not required, set to `None`.

 #### Optional Arguments